NRI Residential Status Calculator: Check NRI, RNOR or ROR

 Step 2: RNOR or ROR

 If you qualify as Resident, the calculator checks for RNOR status.
-You are RNOR if any one of the following applies:
+You are RNOR if either of these applies:

 - 729 days or fewer in India across the 7 preceding financial years